ppkgtmm/ppkgtmm/README.md

 #### Hi there
-just an ordinary computer engineeing student who is currently trying something new
+just an ordinary person who is currently trying something new

 <!--